mqo00/mqo00.github.io/_portfolio/7-seagulls1000.md

 lang: [en, zh]
 ---

-Since I graduated from high school, I started to operate a personal WeChat official account (**seagulls1000**), which is a Chinese platform to post blog and vlog.
+Since I graduated from high school, I started to operate a personal WeChat official account (**seagulls1000**), which is a Chinese platform to post blogs and vlogs.

 <!--more-->